-14. Determine and record the individual or cumulative mass retained for each sieve.
+16. Determine and record the individual or cumulative mass retained for each sieve.
 Ensure that all particles trapped in full openings of the sieve are removed and included in the mass retained.

 Note 5: For sieves 4.75 mm (No. 4) and larger, check material trapped in less than a full opening by sieving over a full opening.
-Use coarse wire brushes to clean the 600 $\mu$ m (No. 30) and larger sieves, and soft hair bristle for smaller sieves.
+Use coarse wire brushes to clean the 600 μ m (No. 30) and larger sieves, and soft hair bristle for smaller sieves.

-- 15. Determine and record the mass of the minus 4.75 mm (No. 4) material in the pan.
-Designate this mass as $M{l}$ . - 16.
-Perform the Coarse Check Sum calculation Verify the total mass after coarse sieving agrees with the dry mass before sieving to within 0.3 percent.
+- 17. Determine and record the mass of the minus 4.75 mm (No. 4) material in the pan.
+Designate this mass as M_l . - 18.
+Perform the Coarse Check Sum calculation Verify the total mass after coarse sieving compared to the dry mass before sieving to not more than 0.3 percent.
 The dry mass before sieving is the dry mass after wash or the original dry mass (M) if performing the sieve analysis without washing.
-Do not use test results for acceptance if the Check Sum result is greater than 0.3 percent. - 17.
-Reduce the minus 4.75 mm (No. 4) according to the FOP for AASHTO R 76 to produce a sample with a minimum mass of 500 g.
-Determine and record the mass of the minus 4.75 mm (No. 4) split, designate this mass as M2. - 18.
-Select sieves required by the specification and those necessary to avoid overloading as described in Annex B. With a pan on bottom, nest the sieves increasing in size starting with the 75 μm (No. 200) up to, but not including, the 4.75 mm (No. 4) sieve. - 19.
+Do not use test results for acceptance if the Check Sum result is more than 0.3 percent. - Reduce the minus 4.75 mm (No. 4) according to the FOP for AASHTO R 76 to produce a sample with a minimum mass of 500 g.
+Determine and record the mass of the minus 4.75 mm (No. 4) split, designate this mass as M2. - 20.
+Select sieves required by the specification and those necessary to avoid overloading as described in Annex B. With a pan on bottom, nest the sieves increasing in size starting with the 75 μ m (No. 200) up to, but not including, the 4.75 mm (No. 4) sieve. - 21.
 Place the sample portion on the top sieve and place the sieves in the mechanical shaker.
-Shake for the minimum time determined to provide complete separation for the sieve shaker being used (approximately 10 minutes, the time determined by Annex A). - 20.
+Shake for the minimum time determined to provide complete separation for the sieve shaker being used (approximately 10 minutes, the time determined by Annex A). - 22.
 Determine and record the individual or cumulative mass retained for each sieve and in the pan.
 Ensure that all particles trapped in full openings of the sieve are removed and included in the mass retained.
+(See Note 5.) - 23.
+Perform the Fine Check Sum calculation Verify the total mass after sieving compared to the dry mass before sieving (M_2) is not more than 0.3 percent.
+Do not use test results for acceptance if the Check Sum result is more than 0.3 percent. - 24.
+Calculate to the nearest 0.1 percent, the Individual Mass Retained (IMR) or Cumulative Mass Retained (CMR) of the size increment of the reduced sample and the original sample. - 25.
+Calculate the total percent passing. - 26.
+Report total percent passing to 1 percent except report the 75 μm (No. 200) sieve to 0.1 percent.